 This is how it will look…

 Use caution and care when completing this step as you don’t want to bring anything harmful from outside inside.
-Also use caution and care when using bleach mixture reading all directions/instructions as per the label on the bleach.
+Also, use caution and care when using bleach mixture reading all directions/instructions as per the label on the bleach.

-Tuck the stamped tag just behind the pinecone.
+Tuck the stamped tag just behind the pine cone.

-Layering bits of vintage white ironstone with brown and white transferware, green velvet napkin and the tea cup place card holder, the Thanksgiving inspired setting looks like this…
+After layering bits of vintage white ironstone with brown and white transferware, green velvet napkin and the tea cup place card holder, the Thanksgiving inspired setting looks like this…

 Steps for the Christmas Inspired Place Card Setting: